JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 See [`StoragePathMacros`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/StoragePathMacros.java) for commonly used values.

-> For application-level storage, it is strongly recommended to use a custom file, using of <path>other.xml</path> is deprecated.
+> For application-level storage, it is strongly recommended to use a custom file.
+> Using of <path>other.xml</path> is deprecated.
 >
 {style="note"}